-The problem solving featured throughout Empathy Challenges supports this kind of learning in a natural way, similar to when people talk about building entrepreneurial skills.
+The problem solving featured throughout our learning kits supports this kind of learning in a natural way, similar to when people talk about building entrepreneurial skills.

 We think of empathy as the journey of understanding the unique perspectives and qualities and feelings and dreams and desires and challenges of ourselves and one another.
 What makes us uniquely complex and beautiful?
 What inextricably connects us?
 What are we feeling?
 What are we thinking?

 It's more than stepping into the shoes of another.
 It's stepping into the hearts, the heads, the eyes.. you know, everything!

 In a way, it's like mindfulness at three levels at once: personal, interpersonal, and collective.